whatbirdisthat/yarsta/README.md

 yarsta
 ======

-Yet another really small timesheet application
+Yet another really small timesheet application.

 The lightbulb image is from iconarchive, resized.
 Thanks to them.